atsaotsao/my-website/content/my-writing/index.md

   - my writing
 ---

-I write to breath, to think, to dance, to move through complex gnarly emotions, and transmit my inner world.
+I write to breath, to think, to dance, to move through complicated all-encompassing outer world, and transmit my inner world.

-What lives here are my rawest parts of my words.
-Less manicured, polished, and conventional than anything I would share on a social media platform or share via a newsletter.
+What lives here are a collection and archive of as much as words documented and recorded.

-They often come in a form a #thought with the intention of turning them into a #essay (still working on developing the muscles and courage of writing long-form).
+They often come in a form a #thought , or occasionally as a #newsletter

 Or through more abstraction in a #poem.